Cookie Hinweis

 One main focus of the lab is the systematic interrogation of essential genes in chordoma.
 Chordomas are rare but devastating malignant tumors with limited therapy options and incomplete knowledge regarding the pathophysiology of the disease.
 We are using targeted and large-scale CRISPR screening in human chordoma cells to identify and characterize genes, signaling proteins, and pathways that are essential for the growth of chordomas and may be exploited for the development of novel therapeutic strategies.

-In addition, we are developing Designed Ankyrin Repeat Proteins (DARPins) for targeting brachyury in chordoma.
-The embryonic transcription factor brachyury is highly expressed in nearly all chordomas, but not normal adult tissues, and is required for chordoma cell survival and proliferation.
-Thus, brachyury represents in principle an attractive therapeutic target, but transcription factors are difficult to inhibit with small molecules.
-In close collaboration with Prof. Andreas Plückthun (University of Zurich), we are developing brachyury-targeting DARPins, which is a new class of small-protein therapeutics derived from natural ankyrin repeat proteins that recognize and bind their target proteins by mimicking the functional principle of antibodies.
+In addition, we are developing Designed Ankyrin Repeat Proteins (DARPins) for targeting TBXT in chordoma.
+The embryonic transcription factor TBXT is highly expressed in nearly all chordomas, but not normal adult tissues, and is required for chordoma cell survival and proliferation.
+Thus, TBXT represents in principle an attractive therapeutic target, but transcription factors are difficult to inhibit with small molecules.
+In close collaboration with Prof. Andreas Plückthun (University of Zurich), we are developing TBXT-targeting DARPins, which is a new class of small-protein therapeutics derived from natural ankyrin repeat proteins that recognize and bind their target proteins by mimicking the functional principle of antibodies.

-Most cancers are characterized by few mutations found in tumors with high frequency.
+BACKGROUND: Most cancers are characterized by few mutations found in tumors with high frequency.
 These are often well characterized, which has enabled pathogenesis-oriented therapeutic strategies that have led to remarkable therapeutic success in selected cases.
-However, the majority of alterations are rare or even unique, and their contribution to tumorigenesis is largely unclear, but needs to be elucidated for the successful implementation of individualized diagnosis and treatment of cancer patients.
+However, the majority of alterations are rare or even unique, and their contribution to tumorigenesis is largely unclear, in particular in infrequent cancer types.
+Their mechanistic understanding is prerequisite for the successful implementation of individualized diagnosis and treatment of patients affected by rare cancer types.

 © dkfz.de

 Understanding the molecular and cellular processes involved in lung epithelial regeneration may fuel the development of new therapeutic approaches for lung diseases.
-We combined new mouse models that allow diphtheria toxin (DTA)-mediated depletion of specific epithelial cell types and GFP-labeling of dividing cells with single-cell transcriptomics to characterize the regeneration of the distal lung.
+We therefore combined new mouse models that allow diphtheria toxin (DTA)-mediated depletion of specific epithelial cell types and GFP-labeling of dividing cells with single-cell transcriptomics to characterize the regeneration of the distal lung.
 We uncovered new cell types, some of which likely represent epithelial precursors, propose goblet cells as progenitor cells, and provide evidence that adventitial fibroblasts act as supporting cells in epithelial regeneration.
 We also found that DTA-expressing cells can persist in the lung, express specific inflammatory factors, and resemble a previously undescribed population in the lungs of COVID-19 patients.
-Our study provides a comprehensive single-cell atlas of the distal lung that characterizes early transcriptional and cellular responses to defined epithelial injury, encompassing proliferation, differentiation, and cell-to-cell interactions.
+Our study provides a comprehensive single-cell atlas of the distal lung that characterizes early transcriptional and cellular responses to defined epithelial injury, encompassing proliferation, differentiation, and cell-to-cell interactions (Martins et al., Nat Commun, 15(1):2246, 2024).

 to top